12 Best Festivals in April Around the World in 2025

 6. Seville Feria, Spain

-The Sevilla Plaza has been hosting this event for centuries, it’s considered one of the world’s top 10 must-see events by Forbes Magazine.
+The Sevilla Plaza has been hosting this event for centuries, and it’s considered one of the world’s top 10 must-see events by Forbes Magazine.
 You’ll find people singing around gypsy fires called braziers while others dance across cobblestone streets alongside horses adorned in royal crowns or wide brimmed hats.

 april festivals

 The Seville Feria was founded after a military conquest by King Alfonso X’s troops, in which he encouraged his soldiers to bring back their new-found loot from battle for an extravagant celebration with food, wine and dancing.
-People come together every year on Friday evening until Monday morning celebrating over 3 days filled with events ranging from equestrian competitions through elaborate theatrical performances that happen throughout the city streets as well as more intimate theatres.

 7. Koningsdag, Netherlands

-27th April 2024
+27th April 2025

 Koningsdag, or ‘King’s Day’ is a national holiday in the Netherlands.
 It commemorates King Willem-Alexander’s accession to the throne and all are welcome into Amsterdam, Rotterdam and The Hague for this day of celebration, regardless of their nationality or residence status.